GRAAL-Research/poutyne/docs/source/examples/semantic_segmentation.rst

 .. image:: /_static/img/semantic_segmentation/voc_segment_batch_gt.png

 It is worth mentioning that, as we have approached the segmentation task as an image translation problem, we take advantage of MSELoss for the training.
 Moreover, we believe that using the U-Net with a pre-trained encoder would help the network converge sooner and better.
-As this convolutional encoder is previously trained on the ImageNet, it is able to recognize low-level features (such as edge, color, etc.) and high-level features at its beginning and final layers respectively.
+As this convolutional encoder is previously trained on the ImageNet, it is able to recognize low-level features (such as edge, color, etc.) and high-level features at its first and final layers, respectively.

 .. code-block:: python